TaiwoEnoch/BookStore-App/README.md

 ### Setup

-Clone this repository to your desired folder: cd my-folder git clone https://github.com/TaiwoEnoch/BookStore-App.git
+Clone this repository to your desired folder on your local machine: cd my-folder git clone https://github.com/TaiwoEnoch/BookStore-App.git